 How Soft Should The Butter Be?

-Softened butter should be soft enough so that your finger easily be push through a small piece of butter from the top to the bottom.
+Softened butter should be soft enough so that your finger easily be pushed through a small piece of butter.

-If you are using an electric mixer the butter can be a littler firmer than this because and electric mixer can easily break the butter down.
+If you are using an electric mixer, the butter can be a little firmer than this because an electric mixer can easily break the butter down.

-So, there you have it a number of different ways to soften butter.
+So, there you have it, several different ways to soften butter.

-I’ve tried them all, but I just come back to using two.
-In our hot summers I just leave the butter out for half an hour or longer before baking, and it is very soft.
-In winter I will usually soften it in the microwave oven on short bursts.
+We have tried them all, but we just come back to using two.
+In hot weather, we leave the butter out for half an hour or so before baking, and in cold weather will use the microwave oven to soften the butter.

-If you have found this cooking resource for How To Soften Butter helpful please don’t forget to rate the tutorial and leave a comment below.
+If you have found this article on How To Soften Butter helpful, leave a comment below.